-6. Multiple-site programs and institutions, additional programs, and international sites 33 6.1.
+6. Multiple-site Programs and Institutions, Additional Programs, and International Sites 33 6.1.
 Multiple-site programs and institutions 33 6.2.
-Additional programs 35 6.3.
-International sites
+Additional programs 36 6.3.
+International sites 37

-6. Multiple-site programs and institutions, additional programs, and international sites
+6. Multiple-Site Programs and Institutions, Additional Programs, and International Sites

 Any site which has special characteristics will be asked to meet with CEA staff after attending the accreditation workshop.
 These special characteristics are usually identified during the eligibility process or through questions from the site about how to manage certain aspects of the accreditation process.
-Common topics for post-workshop clarifications include management of multisite reviews and international reviews, and specific programming or administrative design questions, including how to account for one-on-one tutorial programs within the self-study, how to include additional programs along with the IEP in a university-based program review, and how to report partnership programs in the self-study.
+Common topics for post-workshop clarifications include management of multisite reviews and international reviews, and specific programming or administrative design questions, including how to account for one-on-one tutorial programs within the self-study, how to include additional programs along with the main English program in a university-based program review, and how to report partnership programs in the self-study.